-.Net framework is an integrated component of windows operating system that supports development and execution of next generation applications, Windows store apps and services.
+.NET framework is an integrated component of Windows operating system that supports the development and execution of next-generation applications, Windows store apps and services.

 .NET Framework 4.5 at its core consists of Common Language Runtime (CLR), Dynamic Language Runtime (DLR), Base Class Library (BCL), Portable Class Library, Parallel Extension and WinRT.

 With .Net Framework 4.0 there are various new additions in BCL which includes DLR, MEF, Parallel Extension, Entity Framework, WCF Data Services and ability to host .NET 4 runtime with .NET 3.5, 3.0, 2.0 runtimes side by side under the same hosting process.

 This acts as the execution engine for the .NET Framework.
 All .NET programs executes under the supervision of CLR.

 This is a library of functionalities which are available to all languages using the .NET Framework.
 It consists of classes, interfaces of reusable types that integrates with CLR

 The Portable Class Library project in Visual Studio 2012 allows you to develop and build managed assemblies that work on multiple .NET Framework platforms.
 Using a Portable Class Library project, you choose the platforms (such as Windows Phone and .NET for Windows Store apps) to target.